vsariola/crackle-tracker/README.md

 added to the pitch of all channels, to change the key of the song.
 If your notes are from the power chords (0, 7, 12 = C...), you can add almost any value here.
-If your patterns have notes only from minor chords or major chords, 0-5-7 (I-IV-V or i-iv-v, respectively) stay in key.
+If your patterns have notes only from minor chords or major chords, values 0-5-7 (I-IV-V or i-iv-v, respectively) stay in key.
 If you're fine with jazz, anything works.

 The song data is kept in the pmem, so you can quit and restart the tracker and the song should stay in memory.